 David was re-elected as the Member for Croydon (the redistributed seat of Kilsyth) at the 2014 State Election, and continued to represent his electorate with the same passion, dedication and commitment as he had for the previous eight years.
 He was voted in by his colleagues as Deputy Leader of the Opposition in December 2014 and was also Shadow Minister for Public Transport and Ports.

 In September 2017, David became the Shadow Minister for Roads & Infrastructure; & the Shadow Minister for Ports & Freight.
-He again successfully held his seat at the November 2018 election and currently is the Shadow Minister for Sport, Tourism & Major Events.
+He again successfully held his seat at the November 2018 election and was the Shadow Minister for Sport, Tourism & Major Events until December 2020, when he became the Shadow Minister for Education.

 Your Local Member.